lefake/S4-P3-Projet/pcbdevice/README.md

 # PCB Device

-This program transforms a pcb drawing into a gcode
+This program transforms a pcb drawing into a gcode.

 ## Getting started

 To use this program, you need to launch main.py with the proper parameters or launch UI.py in /UI/ and enter the parameters in the boxes.
-The PCB drawing your are using needs to be of format *.pbm , there are plenty of converters online to change your file format, such as [this converter we used](https://convertio.co/fr/pdf-pbm/)
+The PCB drawing your are using needs to be of format *.pbm , there are plenty of converters online to change your file format, such as [this converter we used](https://convertio.co/fr/pdf-pbm/).

 ### Prerequisites

 Since the program is coded in python, you need to install python, we used python 3.7.
-You can use an IDE or cmd to launch the program or the UI
+You can use an IDE or cmd to launch the program or the UI.

 ### Using the program